speechio/libsio/README.md

 # libsio
 A runtime library for Speech Input (stt) & Output (tts)

+Status:
+* Under heavy development, I won't suggest watching this repo because the commit notices might be annoying.
+* I haven't provide a good enough pretrained model yet for users to play with.
+Before releasing any working model, I would rather focus on core runtime functionalities first.
+You may read the code and compile it though.

 ### Speech To Text
 * unified CTC and WFST decoding via beam search
 * online(streaming) decoding